dward2/BME547/Assignments/final_image_processor.md

 server/database that allows patient data to be uploaded and stored on the server and retrieved for ad-hoc and continuous monitoring.

-This final project can be modified ended if you would like to tailor this to your areas of interest.
-If you plan to stray away from the recommended project and requirements below, please submit a one-page project proposal to Dr. Ward by *Monday, November 2, 2020 at 12:00 noon* for evaluation to ensure the proposed project meets the requirements for the class.
+This final project can be modified or redefined if you would like to tailor this to your areas of interest.
+If you plan to stray away from the recommended project and requirements below, please submit a one-page project proposal to Dr. Ward by *Thursday, April 8, 2021 at 12:00 noon* for evaluation to ensure the proposed project meets the requirements for the class.
 Be sure to include motivations, technologies, functional specifications, and anticipated deliverables.